aleclivinghouse/node-test-practice/README.md

 - The test results will help guide the way

-You have successfully completed the task when all the unit tests pass and the client applications works without any errors.
+You have successfully completed the task when all the unit tests pass and the client application works without any errors.